 Incisional surgery, such as goniotomy or trabeculectomy

 We take glaucoma treatments incredibly seriously.
-For more information on how we could help you retain your vision and improve your condition, why not contact us today?
+For more information on how we could help you retain your vision and improve your condition, schedule your appointment.

 Dr. Su, a Board Certified Doctor of Optometry, offers personalized vision care service in a comfortable and relaxing atmosphere.

 We are fluent in Chinese, Taiwanese and can run eye exams in Spanish!
 We accept most insurance plans and provide Same-Day Service!